 |Posted by The IBEST on 7 July, 2016 at 4:05||comments (0)|

 RESEARCH by a University of Huddersfield scientist could aid the development of new strains of wheat that yield higher quantities of extra-nutritious flour.

 Professor Grant Campbell is a leading expert in cereal process engineering and is based in the University's School of Applied Sciences.
-The milling of wheat and the complexities of its kernel are central to his work.
-Now his latest co-authored article analyses the di...Read Full Post »
+The milling of wheat and the complexities of its kernel ...Read Full Post »

 |Posted by The IBEST on 29 June, 2016 at 2:10||comments (1)|

 Molecular electronics is a fascinating rapidly growing field.
 An international team has discovered an elegant way to decouple organic nanosheets grown on metal surfaces.
 After iodine intercalation, a network of organic molecules behaved almost as it was free-standing.
 The strong influence of the metal on the network was reduced.
 This opens up new ways to transfer organic nanostructures from metal surfaces onto more suitable substrates for molecular electronics.